 “When it comes to your marriage, I would say, ‘YOU ARE WHAT YOU DO.’
 In other words, how you and your spouse SPEND YOUR TIME determines the strength of your marriage.
 Spend it together and you’ll feel connected.
 Do your own thing too often and you might sleep in the same bed, but you’ll feel worlds apart.”

-After reading what Mort wrote I thought about the LAZY MARRIAGES.
-I see many where spouses invest time, energy, and money in everything and everyone else (especially in Facebook and Twitter time), but with each other.
+After reading what Mort wrote we talked about the LAZY MARRIAGE.
+We can see many where spouses invest time, energy, and money in everything and everyone else (especially in Facebook and Twitter time), but with each other.
 When it comes to their own marriage relationship, there’s nothing.
-They leave it to “what comes natural,” which essentially means that they do little to nothing about it.
+They leave it to “what comes natural.”
+This essentially means that they do little to nothing about it.
 If it grows, it grows.
 If it doesn’t… oh well!

-It just doesn’t appear to be a priority to them until it hits them that they aren’t emotionally (or physically or spiritually) connected in any way.
+It just doesn’t appear to be a priority to them until it hits them that they aren’t connected in any way.
 And THEN they recognize that they have a problem.
-Sadly, this often times means that it’s perceived that it’s “too late”… the damage is done.
+Sadly, this often means that it’s perceived that it’s “too late.”
+The damage is done.
 How sad to wait so long to wake up!

 The Need for Nurturing